RadiantCheats/MenuManager/README.md

-# MenuManager
+# menu manager
-Get the newest version of each RadiantCheats GTA V mod menu in one app.
+ get newest version of menus in 1 app